 Groundhog Day at the Zoos

-And spare a thought for those poor persons on the phones at Dublin and Belfast Zoos ... both receiving a high number of prank calls on April 1st, again and again, with persons asking to speak to (to name but two of the most popular) Mr Albert Ross or Miss Anne Tellope.
-Yeah, bet they never heard these before ...
+Whatever you are doing on April 1st in Ireland, let's all spare the poor people working at the Dublin and Belfast Zoos.
+Irish zoos tend to get a high number of prank calls on April 1st, again and again, with persons asking to speak to (to name but two of the most popular) Mr Albert Ross or Miss Anne Tellope.
+Say those slowly and you'll see why.